rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 * Due to extensive testing GRE networking is highly recommended
 * 1 domain (internal OK)
 * Ability to access the following domains (proxy OK)

+NOTE: _** Is it possible to automate all these checks with the openstack api?
+No instructions are given on how to find what versions i'm running.
+You might have situations where openstack installation was done by another team and DP2 installation is done by another like infra and dev team **_

 ```
 *.amazonaws.com